![]() |

 |

 Get the buzz on bees!
-Don’t miss the annual celebration of all things honeybees!
+Don’t miss the annual celebration of honeybees!
 Our bees are busy in the summer and honey harvest time arrives in August.
 Informative, fun and tasty, activities for all ages.
 See how our beekeeper harvests honey, make bee-inspired art, sample different types of honey, and learn what it takes to make a bee friendly garden.
 Enjoy our house punch and yummy snacks.
-And, it is the first day that the new harvest of Voelker Orth Museum honey is available for sale.
 Admission $4 and $10 a family.
 Children under 3 admitted free.
-Save the Date!
-Oktoberfest Flushing Style: Sauerkraut and Kimchi, Saturday, September 30th, 5:30-8pm Virtual Activities For anyone who cannot join us at the Museum we offer virtual activities for kids and families to explore on their own.
+2024 Voelker Orth Museum honey available for sale.
+Virtual Activities For anyone who cannot join us at the Museum we offer virtual activities for kids and families to explore on their own.
 Each of these are offered free and readily done with simple materials.
 Click here for family activity guides to do at home There are more things to do on our Instagram page (link).
 Let us know how you're engaging with these activities by commenting or sending us pictures at education@vomuseum.org or posting to our Facebook page.

 |